 If an NDVS you are inviting has met the English language requirement by other means than those listed above, please contact OIA before submitting a request.

 If an NDVS comes to the University in J-1 status, the J category applied will be "student, non-degree" which is limited to a total of 2 calendar years by federal regulations.
-To be eligible for J-1 status, the majority of a student's funding must come from sources other than the student or the students family or friends.
-The funding submitted with the DS-2019 application must be the funding that makes them eligible for J-1 status (e.g. the scholarship letter).
-Visit our website for a comparison of F and J student status.
+For more details regarding the J-1 status, including the potential 2-year home residency requirement, visit our comparison of F and J student status webpage.